sigopt/sigopt-examples/multimetric-timeseries/README.md

 # Using SigOpt to tune Time Series Classifiers with Keras and Tensorflow

+## Summary

-> There are dozens of different types of time series data available at the [UCR Time Series Classification Archive](http://www.cs.ucr.edu/~eamonn/time_series_data/).
+There are dozens of different types of time series data available at the [UCR Time Series Classification Archive](http://www.cs.ucr.edu/~eamonn/time_series_data/).
 The data that comes with this example is sequence data extracted from diatoms.
 We encourage users of this to train other time series classiers on different datasets and see how **optimal hyperparameter settings are data dependent**.
 Learn more at the associated blog post: _TBD_.

+In this example, SigOpt _carves out an effecient [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency)_, simultaneously looking for hyperparameter configurations which yield fast inference times and high classifier accuracy.

 > _Limited Access: For those interested in replicating this blog post, let us know so that we can provide a SigOpt account for you beyond your free trial!_

-## Installation Instructions
+## EC2 Setup

 This example is made for the US East (N. Virginia) region.
 Follow the instructions from [here](../dnn-tuning-nvidia-mxnet) to get your AWS EC2 GPU-enabled instance up and running with the following specifications: